suvajit/Python-DataAnalytics/README.md

 This is tutorial on Data Analaytics with Python using Pandas.
 The tutorial covers introductory lessons on Pandas, how to use DataFrame effectively and working Tips & Tricks.

+This tutorial is part of [SCOUT Data Science Master Class](www.scoutlive.in).

 ### Topics